aditya-joglekar/FS02_Scoring_Toolkit/README.md

 ## Author
   * Aditya Joglekar, CRSS, UT-Dallas, 2020

-  please feel free to reach out at FearlessSteps@utdallas.edu, for any queries regarding this repository.
+  please feel free to reach out at FearlessSteps@utdallas.edu for any queries regarding this repository or the challenge.

 ## License